neuromorph/better-osd/README.md

 ## Acknowledgements

-This version is modified from [Better OSD](https://extensions.gnome.org/extension/1345/better-osd/).
+This extension started from [Better OSD](https://extensions.gnome.org/extension/1345/better-osd/).
 The original extension is obsolete and forked versions also do not support new OSD modifications in GNOME shell after GNOME 41+.
-Custom-OSD started with porting the old extension to new GNOME mods but ended up updating most of the code for refinements/bug-fix and new features.
+Custom-OSD began with porting the old extension to new GNOME mods but soon ended up  changing the entire code for refinements/bug-fix/refactor and many new features.